adipurnama/todo/README.md

 No parameters required.

 #### Request Body
+All elements are required.

 	{
   	  "email": string,
   	  "name": string,
   	  "password": string
 	}

 #### Response
-If successful, returns a JSON Web Token:
+If successful, returns a JWT JSON:

 	{
   	  "jwt": string,
   	  "refresh_token": string
 	}

+Clients should securely persist the access token, i.e., the `jwt` element, and the `refresh_token`.
+The access token is required as Cookie value for most of the API methods with the exception of signup and login.

 ---

 ### Profile